-Docker is a container virtualization technology that has gained widespread popularity in recent times, it offers more efficient way to deploy the application.
-With Docker, the applications resides inside the container on top of the Linux operating system.
-Docker uses Kernel features such as cgroups and namespace to allow independent container to run on single os instance.
+Docker is a container virtualization technology that has gained widespread popularity in recent times; it offers a more efficient way to deploy the application.
+With Docker, the applications reside inside the container on top of the Linux operating system.
+Docker uses Kernel features such as cgroups and namespace to allow an independent container to run on single os instance.

-Docker is available in standard repository of CentOS, so we don’t have to search for package.
-For RHEL 7, you must have a valid Redhat subscription to enable Extras rpm’s respository on server.
+Docker is available in the standard repository of CentOS, so we don’t have to search for the package.
+For RHEL 7, you must have a valid Redhat subscription to enable Extras rpm’s repository on the server.
 Install it using the following command.

 # yum -y install docker

-Now you have Docker installed onto your machine, start the Docker service incase if it not started automatically after the installation
+Now you have Docker installed onto your machine, start the Docker service in case if it is not started automatically after the installation

 # systemctl start docker.service # systemctl enable docker.service